 Yücel Kale is an Istanbul based established artist, who began his artistic career two decades ago studying sculpture at Mimar Sinan Fine Arts University, Istanbul (1993-2000).
 In 1997 Kale had his first large-scale solo presentation with C.A.M Art Gallery, Istanbul.
 His work has been exhibited solo or as part of group exhibitions internationally at fairs -Art New York 2017 , Aqua Art Miami 2017, SOFA Sculpture Objects Functional Art and Design, New York (2008), ST-ART Strasbourg Contemporary Art Fair, France (2009), Frankfurt Book Fair, Germany (2008), Asia Pacific Leather Fair Hong Kong(2014), Contemporary Istanbul (2006,2012, 2013)-; at museums, -Museum Der Arbeit in Hamburg, Germany(2009) and Santa Maria della Scala Museum, Siena Italy(2008); at Portside Gallery in Yokohama, and at Youkobo, Japan(2004).
 The artist had also many solo exhibitions nationally, at many established galleries including Galeri Apel, C.A.M.
 Art Gallery, Galeri Selvin, Imoga Art Space and Siyah Beyaz Art Gallery.
 His works are held in private collections.

-The Artbags of Yücel Kale are included at Galeri Selvin's exhibition at Art New York.
-May 3 -7, 2017.
+The Artbags of Yücel Kale at Galeri Selvin's May 2017 exhibition at Art New York.